gisgraphy/gisgraphy/README.md

 [gisgraphy web site](https://www.gisgraphy.com)

-## Who I am ##
+## About us ##
-My name is David Masclet, I have developed Gisgraphy since 2006, My goal is to provide a realistic alternative for geocoding and geolocalisation.
-Feel free to contact me at davidmasclet[at]gisgraphy.com.
+Since 2006, Gisgraphy's goal is to provide a realistic alternative for geocoding and geolocalisation.
+Feel free to contact us at contact[at]gisgraphy.com.

+## Install it locally ##
+We got Docker images and installation scripts. read the [installation guide](http://www2.gisgraphy.com/documentation/installation/index.php) to set up Gisgraphy on you own server.

 ## Webservices overview :##
 -----------------